divio/divio-cloud-docs/background/ip-addresses.rst

 .. _infrastructure-ip-addresses:

-IP adresses
+IP addresses
 ===============================

 Divio's containerised infrastructure is distributed over a number of geographical and vendor based regions.
 At any one time, the servers within each region are allocated an IP address from that region's range.

-Servers in our infrastucture (application builders and runners, and other services) are not permanent hosts but short-lived instances that can be provisioned at a moment's notice and are regularly recycled.
+Servers in our infrastructure (application builders and runners, and other services) are not permanent hosts but short-lived instances that can be provisioned at a moment's notice and are regularly recycled.

 An IP address within a particular pool can therefore be reallocated to a different server at any time, and there is no